Passeriformes / Hirundinidae / Delichon

 Identification

-Key features for field identification include the grey-washed underparts and a less deeply forked tail compared to similar relatives.
-It can be distinguished from the Nepal house martin by the lack of a black chin and black undertail coverts, as well as having a more forked tail than that species.
-Confusion is most likely with the eastern race of the common house martin, though the latter usually shows a more pronounced tail fork and paler underparts.
-Vocalizations include a rippling metallic trill or sibilant twitter.
-The call is a dry, metallic cheep, often disyllabic or trisyllabic, which sounds more rasping than that of the common house martin.
+Distinguished from the Nepal house martin by the latter's black chin, black undertail coverts, and squarer tail.
+Compared to the common house martin, it is darker underneath and has a less deeply forked tail.
+Confusion may occur with the eastern race of the common house martin, which has a more pronounced tail fork.
+Vocalizations include a rippling metallic trill or sibilant twitter for song, and a dry metallic cheep, often with two or three syllables, which is more rasping than that of the common house martin.

 Distribution & Habitat